WebOrigami/docs/src/eg/intro.md

 $ npx eg
 ```

 If you go this route, use `npx eg` wherever the instructions below use `eg`.
-When run this way, `eg` will also be a little slower.
+When run this way, `eg` will be a little slower.

 ## Unpack some files